ulbanata/algo_book/data_structures/stacks.md

 * Removing an item: O(1)
 * Viewing the next item to be removed: O(1)

-Best built using an array.
+Best built using an array. <!-- How do you know this? -->